decoy/blog/source/_posts/2014-03-08-i-broke-svn.md

 {% limg img/tsvn_switch_error.png title="Break all the things" %}

 I couldn't recreate this exact error from the command line, so I'm not sure if it's a Tortoise specific, or just something odd with the way it does the cleanup.
+My best guess is that the cleanup removed the externals folders until you run the next update, and the switch did not like that...

 ## Conclusion